Select Page

 2. Ideological Divide

-The construction of the Berlin Wall reinforced the ideological divide between the Eastern Bloc and the Western Bloc.
-It symbolized the Iron Curtain, separating the socialist and capitalist systems.
+The Berlin Wall was built further dividing the Eastern Bloc from the Western Bloc, ideologically.
+It meant the Iron Curtain, the wall separating the socialist and capitalist systems.

 3. Political Control